 Based upon information from currently accredited baccalaureate programs, the process (from IAS to accreditation decision) takes approximately one and a half to two years, barring any extensions.
 If you have questions about the criteria, the timeline, the application or anything else at all, please call CEPH.
 We would be happy to talk with you.
 In fact, we encourage you to call or email us to let us know if you are thinking about applying.
 Our goal is to help every applicant be successful and we work with programs to make that happen.
-Deja Jennings will be able to answer your questions or direct you to somebody who can.
+A CEPH staff person will be able to answer your questions or direct you to somebody who can.

 Templates for the SBP self-study can be found on the CEPH website using the “Data Templates” link or by clicking here.

 If you are interested in applying for CEPH accreditation, the template required for the SBP initial application submission can be found on CEPH's website using the “IAS Templates” link under “Quick Links” or by clicking here.

 There is no “second tier” as far as accreditation is concerned.
 There are necessarily different criteria for baccalaureate and graduate public health degrees, but no levels, classes or tiers.

 There is no “gold, silver and bronze” when it comes to accreditation.
 All schools and programs accredited by CEPH have met the criteria specified for their unique organizational settings and their degree levels.
 All will appear on our list of accredited schools and programs.